 - Apocalyptic Log: All the camera footage.
 Everyone repeatedly says to keep the film running so there will be a log of what happened.

 - Arc Words: "(You/We need to) film everything."

 - Body Horror: The Medeiros girl is a shining example.

-- The boy(s) in the attic from the first and second film
+- Creepy Child: The infected Jennifer and the boy(s) in the attic from the first and second film.

 - Demonic Possession: The true nature of the Virus.

 - Found Footage Films: Except for the last hour of 3, which is shot traditionally.

 - Hate Plague